jantursky/orderlord-help-kds/docs/orders-history-section/filtering-the-data.md

 	1. Click on the search icon {% include icon.html name="search" %}
 	1. Type the searched phrase
 	1. Click on the **DONE** or **SEARCH** button on the keyboard, orders will be searched on the server
-1. By specifying values of [filtering options](#list-of-filtering-types).
-The user can use combination of multiple options.
+1. By specifying the values of [filtering options](#list-of-filtering-types).
+The user can use a combination of multiple options.

 ## List of filtering types
 1. **START DATE** - you are able to setup start date from what the filtering of the orders starts